ninjadrupal/ninjadrupal/README.md

 - 👋 Hi, I’m @ninjadrupal
 - 👀 I’m interested in #DevOps - #Drupa  - #books
-- 🌱 I’m currently learning Shopfy Api to builde modules / themes
+- 🌱 I’m currently preparing for an "aws certified solutions architect associate"
 - 💞️ I’m looking to collaborate on  any project relate to topcs abouve
 - 📫 How to reach me mustapha.ghazali.1@gmail.com  & https://ghazali.cc/